Skip to main content

 Adding a New Expense

-- From the Expenses page, click the Add Expense button in the top-right corner.
+1. From the Expenses page, click the Add Expense button and choose One-off Expense from the dropdown.

 Required fields: